sabrtraveler/randomly-amazing-password-generator-ohya/README.md

 <li>Makes sure the length of the password is between 8-128 characters.<br>
 <li>Gives the user to choose either lowercase, uppercase, numerical and/or special characters. <br>
 <li>The program alerts the user if they have not picked atleast one character type.<br>
-<li>This challenge was great practice to learn javascript basics like creating variables, if statements and different types of loops. <br>
+<li>Great practice to learn javascript basics like creating variables, if statements and different types of loops. <br>
 <li>Included comments in the .js file to be clear in what we are trying to accomplish in the code.<br><br>
 The following images shows the web application's appearance and functionality:<br><br>
   <img src="./assets/images/1.png" style="width: 50%; max-width: 50%;">